OfficeDev/open-xml-docs/docs/general/how-to-copy-the-contents-of-an-open-xml-package-part-to-a-document-part-in-a-dif.md

 > [!IMPORTANT]
 > Before you run the program, make sure that the source document (MyPkg4.docx) has the theme part set; otherwise, an exception would be thrown.
-To add a theme to a document, open it in Microsoft Word 2013, click the **Page Layout** tab, click **Themes**, and select one of the available themes.
+To add a theme to a document, open it in Microsoft Word, click the **Page Layout** tab, click **Themes**, and select one of the available themes.

 After running the program, you can inspect the file "MyPkg3.docx" to see the copied theme from the file "MyPkg4.docx."